 Standard templates are not only available in Word and Outlook.
 This is also available for PowerPoint.
-However, here it is not called "Normal", but simply "blank.potx".
+However, it is not called "Normal" here, but simply "blank.potx".
 To distribute this standard PowerPoint template with Intune, I've put together a package.
 This is very simple and does nothing other than store the template file on the end device in the user context.

 As always, I have put the package in my GitHub repository.
-The ZIP "PowerPoint template.zip" contains the entire folder to enable easy downloading.
+The ZIP "PowerPoint template.zip" includes the whole folder to allow for an easy download.

 Table of Contents